$ 5,900.00

 Size: a bit shy of 7 1/2 (free sizing)

 Diamond: 1.02 carat natural diamond with M color and VS2 clarity; GIA-assessed as "Round-Cornered Rectangular Modified Brilliant".
 This is a very atypical cut, as suggested by GIA's hodgepodge classification.
 The diamond's crown reads as something akin to a hybrid stepped Old Mine cut (not actually a thing), or perhaps a pre-Double-Radiant crown atop an Old Miner pavilion (also not a thing).
 It's gorgeous, whatever one calls it, and we wish there were more of these out there.
-But we've never seen anything quite like it and therefore can't confidently opine on its history beyond stating that, with its elongated cushion shape, somewhat large culet, super shallow pavilion facets, and particularly wide NSEW bezel facets, the diamond demonstrates antique diamond cutting principles.
+But we've never seen anything quite like it and therefore can't confidently opine on its history beyond stating that, with its elongated cushion shape, somewhat large culet, super shallow pavilion facets, and particularly wide NSEW bezel facets, the diamond presents a beautiful array--however mingled--of antique cutting principles.

 Item Q3896